akielaries/RPI-OS-tut/README.md

 - Langs close to the metal only

 ### Pre-Requisites
-List all the pre-requisites the system needs to develop this project.
 This project assumes you are using a linux dev environment.
 I am using Kali linux on x86_64.
 Here are some of the prereqs for getting this project srtarted.